sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 PostgreSQL
 ++++++++++

-- PostgresSQL JDBC drivers can be downloaded from : https://jdbc.postgresql.org/download.html
+- PostgresSQL JDBC drivers can be downloaded from : https://jdbc.postgresql.org/download

+.. note:: Already included in Sparkflows package

 Oracle
 ++++++